vinayak-navghane/Interview-Prep-JS/README.md

  In JavaScript, a Promise is an object that represents a value that may not be available yet, but will be resolved at some point in the future.
 Promises are commonly used for asynchronous programming, where a task may take some time to complete and you don't want to block the rest of the code from executing.

-  - a promise is used to handle asynchronous results of operation.
-But javascript is synchronous language -with promises we can defer execution of code until async request is completed states of promises;
+  states of promises;
-  peinding: initial state before promise is succeed or fail
+  pending: initial state before promise is succeed or fail
   resolved: promise completed
   rejected: failed promise'